abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 ```
 mirror_interrupts(value)
 ```
-Sets whether the interrupt pins INT A and INT B are independently connected to each port or internally connected together
+Sets whether the interrupt pins INT A and INT B are independently connected to each port or internally connected
 **Parameters:**
 value: 1 = The INT pins are internally connected, 0 = The INT pins are not connected.
 INT A is associated with PortA and INT B is associated with PortB
 **Returns:** null